rkalis/truffle-plugin-verify/README.md

 ```

 ## Usage
-Before running verification, make sure that you have actually deployed a contract to a public network with Truffle.
+Before running verification, make sure that you have actually deployed your contracts to a public network with Truffle.
-After deployment, run the following command for every contract you wish to verify.
+After deployment, run the following command with one or more contracts which you wish to verify:

 ```
-truffle run verify SmartContractName [--network networkName]
+truffle run verify SmartContractName AnotherContractName [--network networkName]
 ```

 The network parameter should correspond to a network defined in the Truffle config file, with the correct network id set.
 The Ethereum mainnet and all public testnets are supported.